 Click the link for a more detailed explanation.

 Under Insights > Invoices, you find more detailed numbers about your invoicing.
-You can see, per department, the amount of invoices paid, not yet paid and overdue.
+You can see the amount of invoices paid, not yet paid and overdue.
 You can also filter per date and client.

-This part of the insights module gives you information about how much time is being tracked by the users, related to the different clients, projects, teams and task types.
+This part of the insights module gives you information about how much time is being tracked by the users, related to the different clients, projects, teams and work types.
 Also, you get a view of the calls that were made by any of you.
-You can check the call outcomes ang get a list of all the calls made in a specific time frame.
+You can check the call outcomes and get a list of all the calls made in a specific time frame.

 If you would like to get a more extensive report on this matter, you can always combine it with the export of timetracking as mentioned earlier in this article.

 The ticket insights will let you know how many tickets are opened and closed in a specific time frame, the average response time, when the busiest times are or which of your employees performs best.